publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13/m__us_usc_t42_s1766.md

                 (i) described in subparagraph (B); or

-                (ii) proprietary title XIX or title XX centers (as defined in subsection (o)(2) of this section);
+                (ii) proprietary title XIX or title XX centers (as defined in subsection (o)(2));

             (E) any public or private nonprofit organization acting as a sponsoring organization for one or more family or group day care homes; and

-            (F) any emergency shelter (as defined in subsection (t) of this section).
+            (F) any emergency shelter (as defined in subsection (t)).

         (3) __Age limit__

-            Except as provided in subsection (r) of this section, reimbursement may be provided under this section only for meals or supplements served to children not over 12 years of age (except that such age limitation shall not be applicable for children of migrant workers if 15 years of age or less or for children with disabilities).
+            Except as provided in subsection (r), reimbursement may be provided under this section only for meals or supplements served to children not over 12 years of age (except that such age limitation shall not be applicable for children of migrant workers if 15 years of age or less or for children with disabilities).

         (4) __Additional guidelines__